 This issue can also be addressed by explicitly linking the sequential version of the libraries which can be found in the $MKLROOT/lib/intel64 directory and are identified by a _sequential in the name.
 Note you are also required to link the pthread library.

 Extensive high quality MKL documentation can be found in the $MKLROOT/doc.
 Remember that when a code is linked against MKL it will be necessary for you to have the MKL module loaded via the submit script when running the code.
 Further ICHEC documentation on MKL can be found here.

 To try to utilise compute resources in a fair and efficient manner, all compute jobs must be run through the batch queueing system.
 The system supports three main classes of jobs:

 By specifying how many processor cores you need and for how long, the system can mix and match resource timeslots with jobs from multiple users.
 The most common operations you will need to perform with the batch system are submitting jobs, monitoring the queues or canceling your jobs.

 As detailed in the next section it is straightforward to submit jobs to a specific queue.
 However in general allowing the system to decide which queue to use will give the best results except in cases where you will need to use the hybrid or shared memory partition on Fionn.
 This decision is based on the requested walltime and the number of cores requested.
 Hence it is your interest to try to provide a reasonably accurate walltime.

 Before submitting a job you normally prepare a PBS script.

 The # symbol is required at the start of each PBS directive.
 The line #PBS -l nodes=2:ppn=24 requests 48 processor cores in this case i.e. 2 nodes each of which have 24 cores.
 As each Fionn node has 24 cores this ppn figure will be fixed.
-However each Stoney nodes has 8 cores so this figure should be set to 8, and the resulting job request will be for 16 cores.
 Note the value for ppn on the Fionn hybrid partition is 20 and 8 on the shared memory component.